-In the questionnaire we first asked our respondents (in part 1) to rank each of the 15 topics and its associated parameters on a Likert scale of 1-7, where 7 was most important.
-Respondents were also asked questions about details of the topics and to discover any additional issues.
+In the questionnaire respondents were first asked (in part 1) to rank each of the 15 topics and its associated parameters on a Likert scale of 1-7, where 7 implies "most important".
+Respondents were also asked questions about details of the topics to identify any additional issues.
 Table 1 presents the findings of the ranking.

-The data confirm that our list of "important" topics was correct; no category (subject) was ranked, in aggregate, lower than 4.2.
+The data confirms that the list of "important" topics was correct; no topic or parameter was ranked lower than 4.2.
 Perhaps the most revealing aspect of the data in this part was the high ranking placed on the team.
-Team Commitment was ranked highest at 6.47, with a SD of less than 1.00 and team expertise was ranked 4th at 6.13.
-Other topics identified as highly important were Marketing 6.17; Customer Relationships 6.15; Core Team Expertise 6.13 and Management, 6.05.
-Strategy 6.0, R&D 5.95 and Idea 5.89 complete the list of the top eight topics which formed the group of high effect factors on start-ups success.
-The following seven topics, starting with Networking at 5.46, were ranked much lower and are perceived to belong to the second group, deemed to have a relatively lower impact.
-Thus the team's characteristics appear in this part to be the most important set of factors for high-tech start-up success.
+Team commitment was ranked highest at 6.47 and team expertise was ranked 4th at 6.13.
+Other topics identified as highly important were marketing 6.17; customer relationships 6.15; core team expertise 6.13 and management, 6.05. strategy 6.0, R&D 5.95 and idea 5.89 complete the list of the top eight topics which formed the group of high effect factors on start-ups success.
+The following seven topics, starting with networking at 5.46, were ranked much lower and are perceived to belong to the second group, deemed to have a relatively lower impact.